CERTCC/Vultron/docs/howto/index.md

     The [Implementing Vultron](index.md) section assumes that you have:

-    - an interest in implementing the Vultron protocol
+    - an interest in implementing the Vultron Protocol
-    - basic familiarity with the Vultron protocol
+    - basic familiarity with the Vultron Protocol
     - familiarity with the CVD process in general

-    If you are unfamiliar with the Vultron protocol, we recommend that you start with [Understanding Vultron](../topics/index.md).
+    If you are unfamiliar with the Vultron Protocol, we recommend that you start with [Understanding Vultron](../topics/index.md).
     For technical reference, see [Reference](../reference/index.md).
     If you're just trying to understand the CVD process, we recommend that you start with the [CERT Guide to Coordinated Vulnerability Disclosure](https://vuls.cert.org/confluence/display/CVD/).